 THE BOTS ARE COMING: HOW COMPANIES CAN BALANCE AUTOMATION WITH THE HUMAN TOUCH

 Technologies such as machine learning and artificial intelligence are changing the way businesses operate, enabling more automation and deeper analytics.
+In the world of finance, automatic trading is possible thanks to bots that are part of platforms like BitQT bei Markus Lanz for Bitcoin.
 But nowhere are robots more compelling than in the digital workplace.
 From 24/7 customer service and fewer human errors to less dependency on people to generate revenue, it’s no surprise businesses are embracing them.

 A recent report in Raconteur noted that investment in analytics and AI is expected to double over the next two years, reinforcing the arrival (and staying power) of robots.
 But one risk is that companies may begin to lose the personal connection they have with their customers.
 Over-reliance on AI can be just as deadly as a failure to embrace this new technology.
 To strike the right balance, companies can take steps to ensure they reap the full benefits of robots while still retaining the all-important human element.
 Here are three such measures.

 By integrating automation and cloud communications capabilities with key business applications, organizations can provide employees and bots with easier access to customer information, equipping them to deliver answers faster and more accurately.
 Organizations can also then use the combined data analytics to identify customers’ pain points and the obstacles they encounter in the customer journey.
 This knowledge provides a path toward faster customer service and more targeted, effective sales and marketing activities.